 Wikipedia offers this on the Santa Fe art scene: “Santa Fe’s art market is generally considered to be one of the three largest in the United States.
 The Canyon Road galleries showcase a wide array of contemporary, Southwestern, indigenous American, and experimental art, in addition to Russian, Taos Masters and Native American pieces.”

 A visit to Santa Fe is not complete without a hike up Canyon Road, even for the most casual art appreciator.
 For Artists and Art Therapist, it is absolutely essential.
-You will also see the most incredible details on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.
+You will also see the beautiful, detailed architecture on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.

 In the summer months, the Plaza explodes with art, color and music as the Fiesta, Spanish Market and Indian Market electrify the art community and the Plaza stage offers live music most nights.
-The festival of Zozobra is our local “burning man” celebration, and 45 minutes south is the acclaimed Albuquerque International Balloon Fiesta in October.
-Visually and musically stunning Deer, Corn and other Dances are held at various times of the year at the nineteen northern New Mexico pueblos, and are an experience of a lifetime.
+The festival of Zozobra is our local “burning man” celebration, and in October of each year, Albuquerque host the accliamed International Balloon Fiesta.
+Visually and musically stunning, Deer, Corn and other special Dances are held at the nineteen northern New Mexico pueblos at various times of the year.

 The spiritual/psychological/healing climate is diverse, open-minded and all-embracing.
 Many say that Santa Fe is a “spiritual vortex” which attracts energy healers and shamanic practitioners, supports a Jungian Society and is home to the kinds of people that present at our own annual Transformation and Healing Conference.

-Additionally, you will have ample opportunities to visit ashrams, Friends Meeting Houses, a Catholic Basilica, Tibetan Stupas, New Thought Centers, Synagogues, the Hanuman Temple in Taos or go on a vision quest with our own Carol Parker.
+Additionally, you will have ample opportunities to visit ashrams, Friends Meeting Houses, a Catholic Basilica, Tibetan Stupas, New Thought Centers, Synagogues, the Hanuman Temple in Taos.

 Communing with nature is one of the biggest cultural pastimes here.
 Hiking enjoys a huge popularity, as do biking, rafting and a New Mexico specialty, sky-watching.
 The hoodoos at Tent Rock, the cave dwellings at Bandelier National Park and Aspen Ridge at peak color are only a few of many amazing experiences to be had in or near Santa Fe.